-I am delighted that the Government is introducing an entirely new regulatory regime for high-rise buildings, that will take a proportionate, safety first approach.
+I am encouraged that the Government is introducing an entirely new regulatory regime for high-rise buildings, that will take a proportionate, safety-first approach.
 The Building Safety Bill will set out a clear pathway on how residential buildings should be constructed and maintained.
-I would like to take some time to set out some of the changes that this important legislation will implement.

-On top of this, the Government is more than doubling the amount of time that residents can seek compensation for substandard construction work, extending claims under the Defective Premises Act from six to fifteen years.
-These changes will apply retrospectively.
-It is important to know that new measures will apply to those seeking compensation for shoddy refurbishments which make homes unliveable.
+On top of this, the Government is significantly increasing the amount of time that residents can seek compensation for substandard construction work.
+Under new amendments to the Bill, residents will be able to bring claims under the Defective Premises Act for 30 years retrospectively and 15 years prospectively.
+Residents will also be able to seek compensation for shoddy refurbishments which make homes unliveable.